-Hibernate Validator itself provides only an API for validating method parameters and return values,
+Hibernate Validator itself provides only an API for validating method parameters and return values, but it does not trigger this validation itself.

 This is where Seam Validation comes into play.
 Seam Validation provides a so called business method interceptor which intercepts client invocations of a method and performs a validation of the method arguments before as well as a validation of the return value after the actual method invocation.